Ongoing Working Parties and Expert Groups

 Challenges related to extended storage are topical in most countries with mature nuclear programmes.
 Effort to address this issue is ongoing in individual countries.
 Available knowledge from member countries is gathered and appraised to identify and assess the impact of technical, safety and regulatory, economic and social factors related to different storage options, fuel types and technical conditions.
 Strategies to manage waste, i.e. managing the time and phasing of decisions to ensure that the best decisions are made at the right time, are analysed in this context.
 The main output of the expert group will be a state-of-the-art report.

-The group analyses the potential contribution of uranium mining in economic and social development, and explore whether uranium activities are managed to ensure a positive benefit to local and national economies.
-Case studies in various countries are examined in order to understand the impact of uranium mining on economic development, jobs, infrastructure, education and medical care.
+The group analysed the potential contribution of uranium mining in economic and social development, and explored whether uranium activities are managed to ensure a positive benefit to local and national economies.
+Case studies in various countries were examined in order to understand the impact of uranium mining on economic development, jobs, infrastructure, education and medical care.